 Drainage Problems in Oakland

 Drainage Issues in Oakland show up as water getting into your home or building, and can cause basement flooding, wet crawlspaces, mold, landslides, mud in the yard, and flooding or pooling of water in the yard.
 Driveway drainage problems in Oakland may include water getting into the garage, into the home, and unwanted puddles on the concrete driveway.
 If you notice signs of drainage problems in your Oakland property, we will be pleased to come take a look at it, with no cost or obligation.
-Just give us a call at (510) 215-3636 to set up a free inspection.
+Just give us a call at (510) 215-3636 to set up a professional estimate.

 Drainage construction in Oakland often involves drainage design in order to protect basement from flooding, dry out wet crawlspaces, avoid mud slide, protect retaining wall, and stop the yard from flooding.
 Water under a house or home can be very damaging, causing mold, bad smells, mildew, and dry rot.
 Drain repair and drainage repair may involve installation of French drain or French drains, and sometimes it is necessary to install sub drains, and a catch basin and sump pump to divert water from low areas under a home.
 Rain water and storm water should run off the roof through gutters and downspouts, onto concrete tile or through grates then into the French drain, through piping and find it’s way to appropriate storm drains.